The Johns Hopkins Fellowship in Neurocritical Care

 • In July and again in December of their second year, fellows present progress reports of their research.

-• Most of the faculty in the program author reviews and book chapters and provide editorial review for journals.
+• Most program faculty author reviews and book chapters and provide editorial review for journals.
 Trainees may collaborate on such projects.
 The program gives all fellows the chance to present projects at national conferences and publish a journal article by the end of their training.

 Current Fellows